project-anacapa/AnacapaJenkinsLib/README.md

 Build.waitForBuildToFinish() # blocks thread and polls jenkins until the build finishes (or fails)

-AnacapaJenkinsLib.Job.new(jobName) # constructs a new job wrapper with the name provided
+AnacapaJenkinsAPI.Job.new(jobName) # constructs a new job wrapper with the name provided

 Job.rebuild(env=nil) # rebuilds the job (optionally with the env provided)